Xi-Mu-Yu/beta-FFT/readme.md

 ## 3. Usage
 **To train a model**
 ```
-When the paper is accepted, we will publish the training code.
+When the paper is accepted, we will release all code.
 ```
 **To test a model**